8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 Please add one more advantage of wearing a turban to the list.
 The religious zealots can update their list 😊

 Jokes apart!
-I recently completed 10 years as an Entrepreneur and What a journey it has been. (get ready for one of those boring speeches you hear in your colleges.
+I am soon going to complete 9 years as an Entrepreneur and What a journey it has been. (get ready for one of those boring speeches you hear in your colleges.
 Yawn!).

 I wouldn’t have learned so much had it not been for all the closed ventures.